Discover what different colored hard hats mean on construction sites and how they indicate roles, responsibilities, and safety status.

 • Example: Workers laying bricks or mixing cement.

-🟢 Green Hard Hats: New Workers or Environmental Officers
+🟢 Green Hard Hats – New Workers or Safety Officers

 • Role: Trainees, interns, or environmental health and safety officers